CycloneDX/cyclonedx-buildroot/README.md

 # CycloneDX Buildroot

-This [Buildroot][Buildroot_homepage] plugin generates [CycloneDX][CDX_homepage] Software Bill of Materials (SBOM) containing all direct and transitive dependencies of a buildroot project.
+This [Buildroot][Buildroot_homepage] python application generates [CycloneDX][CDX_homepage] Software Bill of Materials (SBOM) containing all direct dependencies of a Buildroot generated project.
 OWASP CycloneDX is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.
 Buildroot provides a build target named "legal-info" which produces a set of files including manifest.csv.
+The legal-info is a general "make" target for a Buildroot project.

 ## Usage